Eslamusamaaa/Sleeping-Quality-Prediction-Optimization/README.md

 More importantly, it acts as a **virtual sleep consultant**, providing a detailed analysis of the user's current habits and a **multi-point, customized action plan** with occupation-specific advice.

+During the data preparation phase, additional records were logically generated to improve the model’s ability to generalize better to unseen data.
+The original dataset lacked samples for low sleep quality scores (1–3), so those labels were manually added to achieve a balanced label distribution.
+Three new feature columns were also introduced to enhance behavioral context:
+- **Caffeine Intake**
+- **Daily Work Hours**
+- **Screen Time**

 ---

 ## Key Features